jonnyhoeven/puppet-to-ansible/README.md

 ## What now?

-You can use this inventory file to run Ansible playbooks.
+You can use this inventory file to run Ansible playbooks on your environments and nodes.